UAD EFFECTS & PLUG-IN CHAINS FOR MASTERING

 Doell: One thing I’ve found that can creep into mastering, and not be apparent ahead of time, is sibilance.
 If mixes come in on the dark side and need a little lift or some brightness, the “s” sounds in the lead vocals can become an issue where they weren’t before.
 The same thing can happen with the hi-hat.
 Sometimes mixes come in with the hi-hat way up, and de-essing that bad boy, as well as the voice, can be a smart move.
 The UAD Precision De-Esser is a very musical tool for that.
 It has the ability to filter the sideband, so you can be forensic and hone in on the offending syllables, if you’re working on voice, or the specific register where the hi-hat is living, if that’s what you’re tweaking.
 It’s very intuitive, clever, and good-sounding.

-4. What are some of your go-to UAD plug-ins for mastering?
+4. What are some of your go-to UAD plug-in chains for mastering?

 Doell: So many mixes come to me sounding a little brittle or thin, usually because they’ve been mixed inside the box.
 They need richness — meat on the bones.
 One plug-in that helps is the Helios Type 69 EQ plug-in.